Harpending: What are people “tilting against”?

 In a sense, races do exist, but only in the sense that the labels we apply to ourselves, and to others, can have practical consequences even if they do not correspond to empirically identifiable biological realities.
 However, what matters for future research is whether by racial labeling we can approximate what is in a person’s genome, and this does not often appear to be the case.

 In short, Guido Barbujani is indeed an old hand at measuring the lumpiness of the pudding, and should be read widely.
 I am very grateful for the reference–Barbujani’s professional website is also quite informative.
-I only wish his books were translated into English and more widely available–you can easily get a copy of L’invenzione delle razze (2006) from Amazon-Italy!
-(I’m also wishing I could live up to my surname and read Italian.)
+I only wish his books were translated into English and more widely available.
+You can easily get a copy of L’invenzione delle razze: Capire La Biodiversità Umana (2006) from Amazon (I’m wishing I could live up to my surname and read Italian).

 Race: What are people “tilting against?”